|Coursera Plus For A Year's Worth Of Study|

-Having unlimited access to the more than 7,000 courses that are included means that where there are similar courses from multiple providers you don't have to take pot-luck as to which one with suit you better - you can enroll in two or more alternatives and take advantage of the different perspective on offer.
+Having unlimited access to the more than 7,000 courses that are included means that where there are similar courses from multiple providers you don't have to take pot-luck as to which one will suit you better - you can enroll in two or more alternatives and take advantage of the different perspectives on offer.

-While you might imagine that this freedom would lead to high drop out rates but the Coursera FAQ's suggest the opposite is true:
+While you might imagine that this freedom would lead to high drop out rates, the Coursera FAQ's suggest the opposite is true:

 Based on our data and research, we typically see higher completion rates among Coursera Plus learners, and we are hearing directly from learners that having a Coursera Plus subscription increases their motivation to learn more.

 Coursera Plus also appears to motivate some instructors to extend their range of offerings.
 The one and only new course we covered on Coursera in 2021 was the Postgre SQL For Everybody Specialization from the University of Michigan devised and is taught by Charles Severance, a.k.a.
 Dr. Chuck, who is well known as the instructor for the Python for Everybody Specialization.